Dress crisis for the coronation of George IV

 A gentleman in court dress from A book explaining the ranks and dignities of British Society (1809)

 But still more distressing was the situation of the gentlemen, hundreds of whom never had the honour of wearing a court dress, or perhaps even of seeing one, but who on the occasion were resolved to make any sacrifice for the sake of testifying their loyalty.
-Orders innumerable, with promises of immediate payment, surprised and delighted the whole fraternity of the tailors.1
+Orders innumerable, with promises of immediate payment, surprised and delighted the whole fraternity of the tailors.
+1

 Circulating costumaries

 Another class of tradesmen were not less fortunate; we allude to those convenient circulating costumaries which are to be found in sundry parts of the town, where dresses of all sorts, civil, military and ecclesiastical, may be had at five minutes notice.
-It was no matter whether the dress fitted the wearer – it was a court dress, and that was sufficient.1
+It was no matter whether the dress fitted the wearer – it was a court dress, and that was sufficient.
+1

 The dangers of court dress

-The chapeau, the bag, and the sword, particularly the latter, became with many unmanageable; in some cases it was seen pendent on the right side, which was consequently the wrong one; and in many cases it intruded itself between the legs of its awkward wearer, laying him prostrated on the ground, and the lives of his Majesty’s most loyal subjects were often set at hazard from the bloodless points of the citizens’ swords.1
+The chapeau, the bag, and the sword, particularly the latter, became with many unmanageable; in some cases it was seen pendent on the right side, which was consequently the wrong one; and in many cases it intruded itself between the legs of its awkward wearer, laying him prostrated on the ground, and the lives of his Majesty’s most loyal subjects were often set at hazard from the bloodless points of the citizens’ swords.
+1

 Rachel Knowles writes faith-based Regency romance and historical non-fiction.
 She has been sharing her research on this blog since 2011.
-Rachel lives in the beautiful Georgian seaside town of Weymouth, Dorset, on the south coast of England, with her husband, Andrew.
+Rachel lives in the beautiful Georgian seaside town of Weymouth, Dorset, on the south coast of England, with her husband, Andrew, who co-writes this blog.

 If you have enjoyed this blog and want to encourage us and help us to keep making our research freely available, please buy us a virtual cup of coffee by clicking the button below.